Francisco Rubio (astronaut): Personal life

 Rubio and his wife, Deborah, have four children.

 Awards and honors

 Rubio has received the Bronze Star, Meritorious Service Medal, and Army Achievement Medal.
 He is a graduate of the US Army Command and General Staff College, and has earned the Senior US Army Aviator, Pathfinder, Air Assault, and the Parachutist badges.
+Rubio is the recipient of the very rare Army Astronaut Device.